filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 lotus-worker run <flags>
 ```

-The above command will start the worker.
+The above command starts the worker.
 Depending on the operations that you want the worker to perform and the hardware that it is running on, you will want to specify for which sealing phases the worker will make itself available:

 ```
    --addpiece                    enable addpiece (default: true)